groue/GRMustache/README.md

 You will build a `GRMustacheLambda` with the `GRMustacheLambdaMake` function.
 This function takes a block which returns the string that should be rendered, as in the example below:

-	// A lambda which normally renders its section GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheContext *context,
+	// A lambda which renders its section without any special effect:
+	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheContext *context,
 	                                                 NSString *templateString,
 	                                                 GRMustacheRenderer render) {